gwu-libraries/social-feed-manager/README.md

         % cp sfm/local_settings.py.template sfm/local_settings.py

-* specify the location of your virtualenv's site-packages in sfm/wsgi.py
+* add and edit wsgi.py; specify your virtualenv root as ENV if you use one

+        % cp sfm/wsgi.py.template sfm/wsgi.py

 * set up the db from django